CodingNomads/articles/environment-variables/environment-variables.md

 > While Git and GitHub are great, those personal secrets should _never_ make their way to the open-source community.

+That's where Python Environment Variables come in handy!
 Knowing how to work with environment variables is a crucial skill when building for the web, and can be helpful in many other situations that require some level of secrecy.

 In this blog you will learn how to keep your secrets safe using **environment variables**.
 By the end you will know how to:

+- **Set a variable** in Bash
 - **Add and remove** environment variables from your Bash command line
 - Create **virtual environment variables** in your Python virtual environment
 - **Automatically set and unset** these virtual environment variables when you activate or deactivate your virtual environment